 BBC Culture is partnering with Magnum Photos, the international photographer’s co-operative, for its annual awards, which open today.
 Any photographer – professional or amateur – interested in entering can apply here: the competition closes on 16 May, and winners will be announced on 18 July.
-The competition will once more be hosted through LensCulture, one of the world’s leading sites for contemporary photography.
-This year’s jury includes Magnum photographers David Hurn, Susan Meiselas and Alec Soth, as well as National Geographic Magazine’s director of photography Sarah Leen.
+The competition will once more be hosted through LensCulture, and this year’s jury includes Magnum photographers David Hurn, Susan Meiselas and Alec Soth, as well as National Geographic Magazine’s director of photography Sarah Leen.

 Liquid Mountains of Lake Erie by Dave Sandford

 Dave Sandford has christened the waves he’s captured on camera with imposing names such as The Punisher, The Sandstorm and Bane of the Great Lakes.
 This one is called Lake of the Cat: Sandford shot his images on Lake Erie in Ontario, which takes its name from a native tribal word erige (cat) because of its unpredictable nature.
 “When the violent wind storms of Lake Erie whip up, the lake becomes like a giant washing machine,” says Sandford.
 “There is no pattern, like the swell from ocean waves.
 These waves move in almost any and every direction.”

 The Canadian photographer – a finalist in the 2016 Magnum Awards – visited the lake throughout the autumn months, sometimes for eight hours a day, sustaining wind speeds of up to 65 mph (100 km/h).
 Wave heights reached 25 feet (7.6m).
 “It is on days like these that most people stay away from the lake.
 But it is days like these when Erie comes alive, showing its true power.
 These are the days I can’t wait to get to the lake and create my images.”